mhadam/snowplow.wiki-fork/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup-0.6.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 2: Setup a Tracker**](Setting-up-a-Tracker) > [**Objective-C tracker**](ios-tracker-setup)

-This page refers to version 0.7.0 of the Snowplow Objective-C Tracker, which is the latest version.
+This page refers to version 0.6.2 of the Snowplow Objective-C Tracker, which is the latest version.
 Documentation for earlier versions is available:

-* *[Version 0.6][ios-0.6]*
 * *[Version 0.5][ios-0.5]*
 * *[Version 0.4][ios-0.4]*
 * *[Version 0.1-0.3][ios-0.3]*